 Personalize your offer

 One great advantage of online retailing is the ability to segment large audiences and target each at different prices.
-And, this often makes sense when selling internationally.
-Customers differ in their willingness to pay for a product, and there’s no reason why you wouldn’t attract them at the price they’d accept.
+And this often makes sense when selling internationally.
+Customers differ in their willingness to pay for a product, and there’s no reason why you shouldn’t attract them at the price they’d accept.